-In another study, scientists evaluated nutmeg’s bactericidal potential against three types of streptococcus bacteria.
-In conclusion, their report outlined the potential effect of ethanol extracts from nutmeg as a natural agent that can be incorporated in oral care products.2
+In another study published in Evidence-Based Complementary and Alternative Medicine, researchers evaluated nutmeg’s antibacterial potential against three types of streptococcus bacteria.
+The results highlighted the potential effect of ethanol extracts from nutmeg as a natural agent that can be incorporated in oral care products.18

 Nutmeg Healthy Recipes: